-We were told by the guides that there’s no time particularly better than another time in the day to see them, but the earlier you go, the fewer the crowds will be.
+We were told by the guides that there’s no time particularly better than another time in the day to see them.
+However, they did point out that the earlier in the day you go, the fewer the crowds will be.
 And therefore, more penguins might be hanging about.

 How much does it cost to visit the Penguins?

 As with all SANParks, the price for locals is always far less than for tourists.
-For South Africans, take along your SA ID and the entry fee is RA39 per adult or R20 per child.
+For South Africans, take along your SA ID and the entry fee is RA40 (£2.15) per adult or R20 (£1) per child.

 How close can I get to the penguins?